 • Are the hips able to decelerate post contact?

 How the body decelerates plays a big role in the transfer of energy up the chain.
 Just the way you’d crack a whip, the hips have to create a stopping moment to accelerate the upper body through.
 If you watch how the hips rotate into contact in slow motion, you should see the belt buckle freeze in space for a moment after contact.
-This is the hand cracking the whip.
+This is the hand stopping to crack the whip.
 If this never happens, the front hip will spin and continue to rotate to the pull side.
-This negatively impacts both direction and force transmission.
+The upper body doesn’t have anything to rotate against, negatively impacting both direction and force transmission.

 • Do the head and spine stabilize and maintain alignment during trunk rotation?

 Most of the discussion to this point has been around the hips, but how the trunk moves has a big influence on the barrel.
-The spine works as the axis of rotation for the body.
-The hips and chest have to unwind around the spine to create space for the barrel to work.
+The spine is the axis of rotation for the body.
+The hips and chest have to rotate around the spine to create space for the barrel to work.
 Any sort of shifting forward, leaning, or loss of posture (trunk loses flexion while rotating) changes the body’s axis of rotation.
-When the center point for the body moves, how the barrel moves around the body ultimately changes – making it a lot harder to get the barrel square consistently.
-It’s tough to ask the barrel to get to the same end point when it has to change its course mid flight.
+When the center point for the body moves, how the barrel moves around the body ultimately changes.
+It’s tough to ask the barrel to get to similar end points when it has to change its course mid flight.

 Moving to the barrel, below are some things I would consider when evaluating bat path: